 explicit references.
 By determining all the places where objects are used,

 it then reports the objects that are not used.

-Unused Object Analysis
+Unused Object and VBA Code Analysis

 After you document your database by selecting all your objects (the